 My own learning through drawing epiphany

-As a graphic recorder, my professional experience is all about listening and drawing.
-I listen to a speaker in real-time, and draw a representation of the thought for attendees of an event – whether it be a conference, workshop, business meeting, or community gathering.
+As a graphic recorder for live events and digital sketchnoter for virtual events, my experience is all about listening and drawing.
+I listen to a speaker in real-time and draw a representation of the thought for attendees of an event – whether it be a conference, workshop, business meeting, or community gathering.

 Adopting the concept of learning by drawing

 We are all students at one point of the day or another.
 If you are outside of school, studies show that you should be engaged in active learning for one hour every day JUST to stay up to date in your field.
 Adopt the sketchnoting mantra and draw your way to better understanding.

 If you would like to hire me to draw for your organization, or to talk about drawing, please reach out to me directly!
 My daily life includes Live Illustration for In-Person Events, Virtual Events, and for Strategic Planning Meetings- I love talking about my story, and how creativity is NOT out of reach for any of us!